ay0408/SID/README.md

 In addition to the results presented in the paper, we also provide some results of the $d=3$ case.
 Due to intensive computational costs, we considered only the cases SID-I, II, III, and VI when $\epsilon=5$; nevertheless, the provided results indeed show the superiority of the smooth indistinguishable distributions.
 For practical purposes at this point, it might be advisable to focus solely on SID-I and III and pre-determine $r$ to a reasonably fixed value.
 (Naturally, finding the theoretically "optimal" distributions should remain an ongoing topic of research.)

+## Impact of Expanding $\beta$ Range

+In general, the values of $\beta$ satisfying $S(x) = LS(x)$ are relatively large.
+By expanding the range of possible $\beta$ values, the possibility of using such $S$ in the mechanism increases.

+In practice, the value of $\beta$ should be determined based on factors such as $\mathbb{E}\[S(x) \cdot Z\]$ and depends on the query function $f$; therefore, it must be considered in light of each specific analytical task.
+However, in any case, the experimental results suggest that using Smooth Indistinguishable Distributions can significantly reduce the expected noise amount compared to existing mechanisms.

 ## Important Future Challenges
 ・Theoretically investigating an "optimal" smooth indistinguishable distribution, for example, minimizes the expected noise amount.